 The County IPAG and District IPAGs meet at least four times a year.
 Members also represent the IPAG on police strategic boards around hate crime, stop and search, use of force and diversity and inclusion.

-Each group also works closely with Kent Police's Community Liaison Officers.
-Community liaison Officers can give you advice, discuss what has happened or put you in touch with other organisations that may be able to offer you support.
+Each group also works closely with our Community Liaison Officers.
+Community Liaison Officers can give you advice, discuss what has happened or put you in touch with other organisations that may be able to offer you support.
 To find out more about your local police Community Liaison Officer and to get in touch with them please use our online contact form.

 To contact the IPAG for information or to register your interest in becoming a member use the 'Get involved' button below.